Hiền Thục: 2004–2010

-2010-now
+2010–present

 In 2010, ballad album Taurus targeted at young audience received Favorite Album award of Green Wave Award.
 This was the first time she appeared in the list of Top 10 Favorite Singers of Green Wave Award.
 Although she had been working for years and had some success, but continued to fail at Potential Artist category since 2005.
 The hit Yeu Dau Theo Gio Bay of album Taurus marked her comeback to pop music since the 2000s.
 The song was made into a single as well as remixed in R&B, ballad, jazz and rock.

 From 2010 and furthermore, her name was tied with a series of pop songs such as Mo Mot Hanh Phuc, Nhu Van Con Day, Giac Mo Ngay Xua, Yeu Dau Theo Gio Bay, Dieu Em Lo So,...

 She doesn't pursue only one music genre as she wanted to achieve multi-genre singer.
 She was one of a few singers who could balance art and entertainment.
 People often considered her to be singing deep ballad songs.
 Her medium vocal was feminine, soft and she often adjusted her voice to fit any song.

-In 2011, she released the album Thien Su as being ordered from Viet Tan Studio, which consisted love songs of Trinh Cong Son after the sudden success of Portrait 17.
+In 2011, she released the album Thiên Sứ as being ordered from Viet Tan Studio, which consisted love songs of Trinh Cong Son after the sudden success of Portrait 17.
 Thien Su was the third album that she cooperated with famous producer and guitarist from Ha Noi - Thanh Phuong, like Moc and Diamond.
 Unlike Portrait 17 which was mostly ballad songs about love, country and human, in Thien Su there were many familiar yet more complicated songs filled with thoughts about love and oneself.
 A feminine version of Hien Thuc based on the raw guitar playing of Thanh Phuong, among them were pop remixes from the production of Huyen Trung.